dCache/dcache-book2/cookbook-pool.md

 Client Checksum

-The client calculates the checksum before or while the data is sent to DCACHE.
+The client calculates the checksum before or while the data is sent to dCache.
 The checksum value, depending on when it has been calculated, may be sent together with the open request to the door and stored into CHIMERA before the data transfer begins or it may be sent with the close operation after the data has been transferred.

 The `dCap` protocol provides both methods, but the `dCap` clients use the latter by default.